top of page

 In retrospect, the immediate success of The Girl Who Leapt Through Time is not so surprising.
 The sophisticated blend of science fiction and everyday melodrama makes the approach to time travel both accessible and relatable.

-The story is about the young girl Makoto who suddenly realizes that she has the power to time leap.
-Before long, she has to deal with paradoxes of causality when alterations of the past affect her current school days.
+The story revolves around the young girl Makoto, who suddenly discovers that she possesses the power to time-travel.
+Before long, she must deal with the paradoxes of causality when alterations to the past affect her current school days.

 The arch of suspense is based on the change of such simple matters as making a fool of herself in class, reacting to the romantic advances of her friend Chiaki, and finally, how to get the dinner she craves at home.